 Like most Philadelphia psychiatrists, Dr. Ascher is an out-of-network provider, meaning that he does not accept direct payments from insurance companies.
 For standard initial consultation and follow-up rates, please email email@example.com or submit the contact form on this website.
 Standard rates may vary slightly depending on complexity of case, frequency of visits and time devoted to care.
-Patients who are stable are usually seen once every three months.
+Medication management patients who are stable are seen once every three months.

 Payment via cash, check or credit card is requested at the time of service.
-Services are an eligible expense for Flexible Spending Accounts (FSA).
+Services are an eligible expense for Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA).
 Individuals with Medicare must sign an agreement that states that they will not submit claims to Medicare.
 Dr. Ascher has opted out of Medicare.